Frequently Asked Questions

 How much does a safari cost?

-Safari pricing varies based on country, style, and season:
+Safari pricing varies significantly depending on country, accommodation style, season and level of exclusivity.

-• Mobile safaris: offer excellent value with full-service experiences in more rustic settings
+• Mobile safaris: often offer strong value with full-service experiences in more rustic settings

 Is it better to book in advance?